mirzemehdi/KMPNotifier/README.md

 You can check out [Documentation](https://mirzemehdi.github.io/KMPNotifier) for full library api information.

 ## Features
+  - 🔔 Local Notification (android, ios, desktop, js and wasm targets)
-  - 🔔 Local and Push Notification (Firebase Cloud Messaging)
+  - 🔔 Push Notification (Firebase Cloud Messaging) (android and ios only)
-  - 📱 Multiplatform (android, iOS and desktop(alpha)) (Desktop supports only local notification for now)
+  - 📱 Multiplatform (android, iOS, desktop and web (js and wasm))

 ## Installation
 Before starting you need to setup basic setup using Firebase official guideline (like initializing project in Firebase, adding `google-services.json` to android, `GoogleService-Info.plist` to iOS).